javiabellan/linux/readme.md

-pacman -S nvtop                # An htop like monitoring tool for NVIDIA GPUs pacman -S tree                 # A directory listing program displaying a depth indented list of files pacman -S openssh              # Premier connectivity tool for remote login with the SSH protocol pacman -S figlet               # A program for making large letters out of ordinary text pacman -S tldr                 # Command line client for tldr, a collection of simplified and community-driven man pages.
+pacman -S nvtop                # An htop like monitoring tool for NVIDIA GPUs pacman -S tree                 # A directory listing program displaying a depth indented list of files pacman -S openssh              # Premier connectivity tool for remote login with the SSH protocol pacman -S openssl              # The Open Source toolkit for Secure Sockets Layer and Transport Layer Security pacman -S figlet               # A program for making large letters out of ordinary text pacman -S tldr                 # A collection of simplified and community-driven man pages. pacman -S bc                   # An arbitrary precision calculator language
 ```

 #### Programming